sarina/rst-tutorial/Exercise 1/README.rst

 clicking the pencil icon to edit, then editing the text with your own RST.
 Use the Preview tab to check out how you're doing; you can click back to "Edit File" as many times as you want to adjust your text.

+When you're done, check out `answer.rst <https://github.com/sarina/rst-tutorial/blob/main/Exercise%201/answer.rst>`_ to see how we solved this problem.